xan105/node-xinput-ffi/README.md

 - int packetNumber : dwPacketNumber; This value is increased every time the state of the controller has changed.
 - []string buttons : list of currently pressed [buttons](https://docs.microsoft.com/en-us/windows/win32/api/xinput/ns-xinput-xinput_gamepad#members)
 - trigger.left/right :
-	+ bool active : is the trigger pressed down ? (below triggerThreshold will not set active to true)
+	+ boolean active : is the trigger pressed down ? (below triggerThreshold will not set active to true)
 	+ int force : by how much ?
 [0,255]
 - thumb.left/right :
 	+ float x: normalized (deadzone) x axis [0.0,1.0].
 0 is centered.
 Negative values is left.
 Positive values is right.